 - Remove from oven, serve with toppings.

-During the countless times I've made this recipe I tested different methods and measurements to ensure a puffy rise.
-Here are a few of my best tips to give your Dutch Baby the best rise.
+During the countless times I've made this recipe over the years, I tested different methods and measurements to ensure a puffy rise.
+Here are a few of my best tips to give your Dutch Baby the best puff.

 - Heat pan in the oven while oven is preheating.
 Pouring the batter into a hot pan ensures a nice puffy rise!

-- Use room temperature ingredients.
-Heat the milk in a microwave for 30 to 45 seconds if you forget to set it out ahead of time.
+- Use room temperature eggs.
 Eggs can rest for 5 minutes in a bowl of hot water to quickly get to room temp.

 - Keep the oven door closed.
 Do not open the oven door during baking!

 - Let the Dutch baby stay in the oven for 5 minutes after you turn off the heat.

 No!
 You do not have to use a cast iron skillet!
 You can also bake this German pancake in a 9x13 baking dish or any large casserole pan.
-Metal pans may puff the pancake more than Pyrex or ceramic dishes, but I can tell you I use my Pyrex dish for this recipe very often.
+Metal pans may puff the pancake more than Pyrex or ceramic dishes, but I can tell you I used to use my Pyrex dish for this recipe very often.
 You can see in my photo above that it puffs up just fine!

 As far as toppings, you can use your favorite pancake toppings like butter, powdered sugar, fresh fruit, maple syrup, jellies and jams.
 As a breakfast side, we love eating these next to bacon or sausage links.